VesnaPop-Dimitrijoska/ML-Regression-Model-Airline-Delay/README.md

   10. Recommendations for future improvement
 #
 # Project Description:
-The following project is Machine Learning Regression Model on Airline Delay dataset.
-I'm using Exploratory Data Analysis, preprocessing and engineering techniques to prepare data for modeling.
-I'm using Regression models with pipeline.
-I'm training Baseline models, models with Random search and Grid search optimization techniques and also tool that optimizes machine learning pipelines using genetic programming like TPOT.
+This project contains a Machine Learning Regression Model applied to an Airline Delay dataset.
+The project involves tasks such as Exploratory Data Analysis, data preprocessing, and data engineering to ensure the data is well-prepared for modeling.
+The approach includes using Regression models within a pipeline.
+The training process includes the use of Baseline models, models optimized with techniques like Random Search and Grid Search, as well as a tool that employs genetic programming, such as TPOT, to optimize machine learning pipelines

 Airline Delay dataset was taken from Kaggle: https://www.kaggle.com/datasets/giovamata/airlinedelaycauses